 The Company is a reinsurer of general insurance and long-term business, including property and casualty, life, annuity and accident and health lines of business.
-Our long-term business is comprised of policyholder contract deposits which includes single premium whole life ("SPWL") contracts which are structured akin to a deferred annuity.
+Our long-term business is comprised of future policy benefits or policyholder contract deposits.
+Future policy benefits include retirement products whose payments depend on contract holder's survival such as whole life ("WL").
+Policyholder contract deposits apply to investment contracts such as the fund values of single premium whole life ("SPWL") insurance contracts.